Tropical mixtures of star tree metrics: Introduction

 The paper is organized as follows.
-In Section 2 we provide the basic definitions on distances over finite sets and tree metrics, and we present our main result: a complete characterization of the intersection of the space of tree metrics and the image of the mixture map for star trees, together with a description of its fibers (Theorem~\ref{thm:mainResult}.)
+In Section 2 we recall the basic definitions on distances over finite sets and tree metrics, and we present our main result: a complete characterization of tree metrics with star tree metric rank at most two, together with a description of the fibers of the mixture map (Theorem~\ref{thm:mainResult}).
 All proofs are deferred to Section~\ref{s:proofs}.
-Since log-limits of secant varieties of toric varieties correspond to tropical secant varieties of linear spaces, one should expect similar results between convex mixtures of star tree metrics and tropical mixtures of star tree metrics.
-Our characterization shows this connection.

-In Section~\ref{s:TropicalSecantVarieties} we switch gears and we describe the general framework of tropical secants of linear spaces as treated in \cite{tropicalDevelin}.
-In the case of star trees with arbitrary weights, the associated linear space is spanned by $\{r_i=\sum_{j<i} e_{ji}+\sum_{j>i}e_{ij}, 1\leq i \leq n\}$.
-In the spirit of~\cite{tropicalDevelin}, we can associate to this linear space a point configuration in $\RR^{\binom{n}{2}}$.
-In this case, this configuration is nothing else than the set of vertices of the second hypersimplex $\Delta(2,n)$.
-We refer to \cite[Ch.~9]{GBandCP}, \cite[Ch.~6 $\S$3]{GKZ} for historical background and basic properties of this well-studied polytope.
-Tropical secants of star tree metrics will have the same underlying point configuration, but the crucial difference between these two settings will lie in the admissible regular subdivisions of $\Delta(2,n)$, which we call \emph{positive regular subdivisions}.
-We show they are different even in the simplest case of trees on four taxa.
-The existence of metrics with infinite star tree metric rank implies that regular subdivisions of $\Delta(2,n)$ need not be positive.
-Thus, the problem of characterizing metrics with finite tree metric ranks cannot be approached by studying star tree ranks (see \cite[p~124]{ASCB} for a conjecture on this topic.)
-We finish the paper with several open questions on tropical secant varieties of polyhedral cones, which provide the natural setting to investigate mixtures of tree metrics.
+In Section~\ref{s:TropicalSecantVarieties} we switch gears and we describe the general framework of tropical secants of linear spaces as treated in \cite{tropicalDevelin, tropicalDraisma}.
+In the case of star trees with arbitrary weights, the associated linear space is spanned by $n$ vectors $\{r_i=\sum_{j<i} e_{ji}+\sum_{j>i}e_{ij}, 1\leq i \leq n\}$.
+In the spirit of~\cite{tropicalDevelin, tropicalDraisma}, we can associate to this linear space a point configuration in $\RR^{\binom{n}{2}}$, namely the set of vertices of the well-studied second hypersimplex $\Delta(2,n)$.
+Tropical mixtures correspond to certain regular subdivisions of this polytope.
+Tropical secants of star tree metrics have the same underlying point configuration, but the crucial difference between these two settings lies in the admissible regular subdivisions of $\Delta(2,n)$, which we call \emph{positive regular subdivisions}.
+Moreover, we show they are different even in the simplest case of trees on four taxa.
+In particular, the existence of metrics with infinite star tree metric rank implies that regular subdivisions of $\Delta(2,n)$ need not be positive.
+As a corollary, we show that the well-known problem of characterizing metrics on $n$ taxa with finite tree metric ranks cannot be approached by studying star tree ranks (see \cite[Chapter 3]{ASCB} for a conjecture on this topic).
+We finish this paper with several open questions on tropical secant varieties of polyhedral cones, which provide the natural setting to investigate mixtures of tree metrics.